 STEP 5: As client doctors continually give referrals and prescribe the brand of the pharma’s sets of drugs, reps perceive that loyalty is earned.

 A summary of the two (2) marketing practices of the pharma to secure client doctors is written below.

 GENERAL PHARMA PRACTICES believed to nurture Doctor’s LOYALTY

-- Reps convince the doctor through explanation, trial, and researches that their new drug is better than the prevailing prescribed medicine
+- Reps convince the doctor through explanation, trial, and research that their new drug is better than the prevailing prescribed medicine

-- Reps as the pharma’s consultant to convince client doctors through researches and findings that their new drug is better than the prevailing prescribed medicine
+- Reps as the pharma’s consultant to convince client doctors through research and findings that their new drug is better than the prevailing prescribed medicine

 - Free medicines, snacks, and other medical paraphernalia are given to client doctors during seminars, outreach programs, or civic services.